Journey to Dev Bhoomi - Uttarakhand from tamilnadu

 After temple visit those two friends were leaving back to their hometown.
 As we both planned to visit Mana village (last Indian village).
 Here we met one family & we are all together shared a cab to reach Mana from Badrinath.

-Mana is a village in the district of Chamoli in the Indian state of Uttarakhand, located at an altitude of 3,200 meters.
+Mana is located at an altitude of 3,200 meters.
 This beautiful hamlet is 24 km from the Indo-China border, making it the last village of India.

 Tripbees @ManaVillage